Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 If you are hiking the Bill Cull Trail (3.4 miles round trip), park in the lower lot just before getting to the entry station.
 If you are hiking the Cabin Trail (from middle parking lot) (2.0 miles round trip), drive about 0.3 mile past the entry station and park in the small lot on the right next to the restrooms.
 Walk about 75 yards up the road; the trail begins on your left just before hairpin turn.
 For the shortest hike to the falls (1.5 miles round trip), drive.0.6 mile past the entry station to the nature center parking lot.
 Walk to the right of the nature center building following the broad path through the picnic area to find the marked trailhead.

-To avoid the $5.00 parking fee or to hike after hours, drive to the intersection of Canyon Drive and Ridgecrest Dr. (about 100 yards short of the Canyon Park three-foot tall monument sign).
+To avoid the parking fee or to hike after hours, drive to the intersection of Canyon Drive and Ridgeside Drive (about 100 yards short of the Canyon Park three-foot tall monument sign).
 A big sign reading "Oak Woods" sits on the northwest corner.
 It's 0.6 mile from here to the park entrance.
-Park below this intersection on Canyon up on Ridgecrest.
-Be alert of the no-parking signs.
+Park below this intersection on Canyon Drive.
+Be alert for the no-parking signs.
 On a typical weekend morning, curbside parking along the street can be full for blocks.
 When I got there at 5:45 on a Sunday morning, I was the second car and had virtual solitude all the way to the falls and halfway back.
 Then I began to pass dozens of people who were on their way up the trail and road.
-When I got back to my car at 8:00, there were more than 40 cars!
+When I got back to my car at 8 a.m., there were more than 40 cars!

 View Street Map